As of May 2019

 Certify and keep the original, or a copy of these Bylaws, as amended or otherwise altered to date.

-Keep a book of minutes of all meetings of the officers, directors, members, and, if applicable, all committee meetings, recording therein the time and place of holding, whether regular or special, how called, how notice thereof was given, the names of those present or represented at the meeting and the proceedings thereof.
+Keep a book of minutes of all meetings of the officers, directors, and, if applicable, all member and task force meetings, recording therein the time and place of holding, whether regular or special, how called, how notice thereof was given, the names of those present or represented at the meeting and the proceedings thereof.

 See that all notices are duly given in accordance with the provisions of these Bylaws or as required by law.